Hotspots shows the list of methods from all selected threads sorted by execution time.

 Select a method.

-Click on the method's own time link or choose the Filter by method's own time item in the context menu.
+Click the method's own time link or select the Filter by method's own time item in the context menu.

 After this, the method becomes a root node in Call Tree and a filter by method's own time is applied.
 Note that all child calls are excluded from the subtree in this case.

 In some cases, it may be helpful to quickly view backtraces (an inverted call tree) of a particular method to identify its origin.

 To quickly view backtraces of a particular method

 Click the arrow symbol on the left.

 To sort hotspots by total or own time

 Click the Total / Own time link on the top of the Hotspots window.